sgmills/PrivilegesDemoter/README.md

 ## Configuration

 As of version 3.0 and higher, PrivilegesDemoter is configured using a Configuration Profile.
-This script was originally designed to work with Macs enrolled in Jamf Pro with SAP Privileges installed, but now has additional options for use with other configurations.
-Please see the wiki for more information on available options.
+This script was originally designed to work with Macs enrolled in Jamf Pro with SAP Privileges installed.
+Versions 3.0 and higher have additional options for use with other agents and workflows.
+Please see the [wiki](https://github.com/sgmills/PrivilegesDemoter/wiki) for more information on available options.